 - Additionally, even an alarm can spoil your normal body rhythm if it’s waking you up in your REM cycle.
 You will get up being groggy, dull and irritated during the day.

-Many people have conducted extensive research in the subject of sleep, why we need it, and what are the stages.
-These studies are critical because sleeping is not simply a dormant state as was thought so earlier.
+Many people have conducted extensive research on the subject of sleep, why we need it, and what are the stages.
+These studies are critical because sleeping is not merely a dormant state as was thought so earlier.
 It is a state when most important physiological and brain-related activities happen, without our conscious effort.